How To Have an Eco-Friendly Wedding

 Your wedding is meant to be the best day of your life – but it’s also likely to be the most wasteful.
 Many miles are racked up from guests travelling to the venue, copious amounts of food ends up in landfill, leftover flowers are tossed to the wayside and single-use outfits are the go-to.
 All this means that the average wedding emits up to 21 tonnes of carbon dioxide.
 Yet as we become increasingly conscious of our carbon footprint, more and more couples are looking for ways to have a more eco-friendly wedding.

 Big weddings have been a no-go for a while now – but as of 19 July, all Covid-19 restrictions will be lifted, meaning there will be no limit on the number of guests.
-If you’re planning one for post-lockdown, read on for some sustainable swaps to consider, from bride gown rental services to biodegradable confetti to low-waste food companies.
+If you’re planning one, read on for some sustainable swaps to consider, from bride gown rental services to biodegradable confetti to low-waste food companies.

 Sending out numerous paper invites to guests is clearly not the most planet-friendly option, so you have two choices: find a sustainable stationery brand or go digital.
 If you’re keen to send out something physical, look into companies that use recycled paper like Paper Culture, or Botanical PaperWorks which sells seed paper products that grow into wildflowers, herbs or vegetables.